 Rachel Castrejon makes going through the divorce process as seamless as possible by guiding her clients through the process with compassion and purpose in order to accomplish the best result for the client.
 During the divorce process, the divorcing parties must value and allocate assets and debts, determine spousal and child support, resolve child custody and visitation issues and resolve other complicated issues such as business valuation and division and stock/option/restricted stock units division.

-With 19 years of experience, Rachel Castrejon works collaboratively with accountants, experts, appraisers, business valuation experts, pyschotherapists, parenting coordinators, realtors, estate planning attorneys and others to help you resolve all of your Family Law issues in an effective, efficient and dignified manner.
+With 19 years of experience, Rachel Castrejon works collaboratively with accountants, experts, appraisers, business valuation experts, psychotherapists, parenting coordinators, realtors, estate planning attorneys, and others to help you resolve all of your Family Law issues in an effective, efficient and dignified manner.

 Complex Asset and Income Issues

 As the advent of technology and business grows, Family Law issues evolve and require familiarity with complex compensation packages that include stock/options/restricted stock units and other forms of non-traditional compensation.
 Likewise, start-ups and long-standing businesses, whether small or large, need to be valued.
 Having familiarity in these areas allows Rachel Castrejon to assist her clients in resolving spousal and child support issues and complex business valuations by taking into consideration all aspects of compensation and valuation and working collaboratively with experts in business valuation.